TrustAI/DeepGame/Oxford-AIMS-CDT-SystemsVerification-HT2020.md

 tau = 1
 ```

-Detailed explaination of each parameter is as follows.
+Detailed explanation of each parameter is as follows.
 - `dataSetName` refers to the name of the dataset.
 Currently DeepGame supports three image datasets `mnist`, `cifar10`, and `gtsrb`.
 - `bound` denotes whether it is an upper bound `ub` or a lower bound `lb`.
 - `gameType` indicates the type of the game.
 Specifically, a `cooperative` game is to compute the _maximum safe radius_ whereas a `competitive` game is to compute the _feature robustness_.